 Camino Francés, Camino Portuguese, and Camino Primitivo

 The most popular Camino routes are the cheapest ones because they have more infrastructure for pilgrims; many municipal and private albergues, special pilgrim’s menus at restaurants, etc. The Camino Frances, the Portuguese Camino from Porto (both the Central and the Coastal Route), and the Camino Primitivo have public albergues pretty much at the end of every stage.
-You can plan your walk the way you stay 90% of the time at public albergues which means you’ll pay 10 Euros per person per night on average.
-The French route has the most accommodation options
+You can plan your walk the way you stay 90% of the time at public albergues which means you’ll pay 10-12 Euros per person per night on average.

 Vía de la Plata & Portuguese Camino from Lisbon

-On less popular Camino routes like the Silver Route or the Portuguese Camino from Lisbon, accommodation is more expensive.
-On the Via de la Plata all public albergues cost 10-12 Euros which is a bit more than on the Camino Frances.
+On less popular Camino routes like the Via de la Plata or the Portuguese Camino from Lisbon, accommodation is more expensive.
+All public albergues on the Via de la Plata cost 12 Euros which is a bit more than on the Camino Frances.
 On the Portuguese Camino from Lisbon, there are few public albergues every other night we stayed at a guesthouse or a private albergues.
 On the other hand, eating out on these routes was less expensive.

 Camino Finisterre-Muxía and Camino Inglés